cirquity/cirquity/README.md

 > You will need the following packages: [Boost](https://www.boost.org/), [OpenSSL](https://www.openssl.org/), cmake (3.8 or higher), make, and git.
 > You will also need either GCC/G++, or Clang.
 > If you are using GCC, you will need GCC-7.0 or higher.
-> If you are using Clang, you will need Clang 6.0 or higher.
-You will also need libstdc++\-6.0 or higher.

 * #### **Ubuntu, using GCC**
     ```bash